Jodick-Ndayisenga/Number-System/README.md

 It tarts with an infinite loop using while True:
-Within the loop, the user is prompted to select the desired conversion option by entering 1 for hexadecimal, 2 for octal, or 3 for decimal.
-The user's input is stored in the variable fromBinaryTo using the int() function to convert the user's input to an integer.
+Within the loop, the user is prompted to select the desired conversion option by entering 1 for hexadecimal, 2 for octal, or 3 hexadecimal and 4 for decimal.
+The user's input is stored in the variable as integer datatype and will ultmately be used to perform several activities.

 The program then uses if-elif-else statements to determine which conversion option the user selected.
 If the user selects 1, the program converts the entered binary number to hexadecimal using the